microverseinc/ror-social-scaffold/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps:
+To get a local copy up and running, follow these simple example steps:

 - Clone this repository.
-- Open the project folder where the repository was downloaded.
+- Open the directory where you downloaded the repository.
 - In your terminal, run the command `bundle install`.
-This will install all the required dependencies.
+This command will install all the required dependencies.
-- Thereafter, run the migrations.
+- Afterwards, run the migrations.
 To do this, while in the project root folder, run the command: `rails db:migrate`.
 - Run the command `yarn install --check-files` to install all the yarn dependencies of the project.

 ## Prerequisites